react

 Yes, I know the adage "Don't reinvent the wheel", but for educational purposes, it's sometimes worth doing that.

-Implementing Queue in JavaScript
+Implementing Queue In JavaScript

 Sometimes, fancy problems require fancy solutions.
 Implementing a custom queue is not an everyday task.
 Although many libraries can handle this, it's beneficial to understand how it works and how to implement one yourself - this helps avoid unnecessarily coupling your codebase with external libraries.
 Today, we'll delve into this topic, write a custom queue, and explore potential use cases for it.